-In 2021, a total of 24 taxa were recorded within the four transects in the 2016 rehabilitated areas (T2, T3, T4 and T6).
-17 of these 24 taxa were native plants, and seven weed species were present.
-The Threatened flora Eremophila resinosa was present at T2.
+In 2022, a total of 21 taxa were recorded within the four transects in the 2016 rehabilitated areas (T2, T3, T4 and T6).
+15 of these 21 taxa were native plants, and six weed species were present.
+The Threatened flora Eremophila resinosa was present at T2 and T3.

-Species richness and plant density had increased slightly from previous years (Figure 4).
-Species diversity index had also slightly increased and rated higher than the analogue average (Figure 5).

-Vegetation cover has increased since previous years, and so too has weed cover (Figure 10).
+Mean species richness had decreased slightly from 2021 and plant density had increased slightly from previous years (Figure 7).
+Vegetation cover has increased slightly since 2021, and so too has weed cover (Figure 8).

-T6 met the completion criteria target for plant density (m2), species richness (25m2) and vegetation cover (%).
-All sites met the completion criteria targets for not having any WoNS or declared plants present (Table 7).
+No sites met the completion criteria target for plant density (m2).
+All sites met the completion criteria for species richness (25m2) and three sites met the vegetation cover (%) target.
+All sites met the completion criteria targets for not having any WoNS or declared plants present (Table 8).

-A daisy, Globe chamomile (Oncosiphon piluliferum) was a weed that was present at all sites, but dominant at site T6 (Figure 12).
-Weedy grasses such as Ryegrass (Lolium rigidum) were present at sites T2 and T3.
+A daisy, Globe chamomile (Oncosiphon piluliferum) was a weed that was present at all sites, but dominant at site T6 (Figure 10).
+Weedy grasses such as Ryegrass (Lolium rigidum) were present at sites T2, T3 and T4.
 No WoNS or declared plants were present at these sites.

-Figure 8: Mean species richness and total plant density of 2016 Rehabilitation sites
+Figure 7: Mean species richness and total plant density of 2016 Rehabilitation sites